Restaurant Story

 Roti Canai (pronounced roh-tee CHAN-igh) is a flaky layered bread of Indian origin (very similar to parotta).
 It represents the fusion of cultures in Malaysia, particularly the interaction between Indian Muslims (who brought it), the indigenous Malays, and later the influence of the Chinese, who brought new ingredients and cooking styles.

-At Uncle Man’s, the roti is made fresh to order which is essential for the perfect texture that’s somehow crispy, flaky and fluffy at the same time.
+At Uncle Man's, the roti is made fresh to order which is essential for the perfect texture that's somehow crispy, flaky and fluffy at the same time.
 The roti is fluffed up after being pan-fried, creating layers of air that give it a light and airy texture.
-It’s best paired with “teh tarik” (pulled milk tea), which is another popular Malaysian staple at Uncle Man’s.

 Nasi Lemak